rust-embedded/book/src/start/qemu.md

 Then fill in the placeholders in the `Cargo.toml` file as done in the second part of the "Using `git`" version.
-___
-**IMPORTANT** We'll use the name "app" for the project name in this tutorial.
-Whenever you see the word "app" you should replace it with the name you selected for your project.
-Or, you could also name your project "app" and avoid the substitutions.

 For convenience here are the most important parts of the source code in `src/main.rs`: